scil/MtHamlMore/README.md

 ```
 This feature enables you to copy any html code into a haml file, only make sure code apply haml indent syntax.

-code: '<div>' is parse as HtmlTag, see MtHaml\Snip\Parser::parseHtmlTag
+code: '<div>' is parse as HtmlTag, see MtHaml\More\Parser::parseHtmlTag

 extra feature 2 : prepare
 -----
 this is a feature whic has no relation with snip.

-if you set options 'prepare'=>true , MtHamlSnip will first change code
+if you set options 'prepare'=>true , MtHamlMore will first change code
 ```
 {% $address='http://program-think.blogspot.com';$name='scil' %}
 %div my name is {= $name =}, i love this IT blog {= $address =} which is blocked by GFW